Stephenice/AI_Articles_Summarize/README.md

 ## Features

-- **Article Summarization:** Users can input the URL of an article, and SummarAI's AI-powered backend powered by OpenAI GPT-4 will generate a summary of the content.
+- **Article Summarization:** Users can input the URL of an article, and SummarAI's AI-powered by OpenAI GPT-4 will generate a summary of the content.

 - **User-friendly Interface:** Built using React, the frontend provides an intuitive and responsive interface for users to interact with the application effortlessly.